 1. When should soil be sampled?

-Soil samples can be taken at any time during the year; however, avoid extremely wet soil conditions unless absolutely necessary.
+Soil samples can be taken at any time during the year; however fall is ideal.
+Avoid extremely wet soil conditions unless absolutely necessary.

 2. How often should I have my soil tested?

-For most crops, every 2 to 3 years.
-Soil under intensive cultivation may require annual testing.
+For most crops, every 3-5 years.
 Sampling from any given area should be done at about the same time as in previous years.

 3. What tool shall I use for sampling?